-As disclosed in note 6 on page 18, the company has not completed a fair value assessment for land and improvements as at 30 June 2020.
-Therefore, the company has not provided us with sufficient appropriate evidence to support that the carrying amount of the land and improvements asset class of \$27.4 million (included within property, plant, and equipment) does not differ materially from its fair value.
-As the company has not completed a fair value assessment or valuation of these assets, it is impracticable for us to determine whether any adjustment to the carrying value is necessary.
+Our assurance report on the 30 June 2020 disclosure financial statements was qualified because the company had not completed a fair value assessment for land and improvements as at 30 June 2020.
+Therefore, the company did not provide us with sufficient appropriate evidence to support that the carrying amount of the land and improvements asset class as at 30 June 2020 of \$27.4 million (included within property, plant and equipment) does not differ materially from its fair value.
+As the company did not complete a fair value assessment or valuation of these assets, it was impracticable for us to determine whether any adjustment to the carrying value was necessary as at 30 June 2020.